1740: Founding date for University (Trust for Charity School of Philadelphia established).

 1893: Edgar Fahs Smith organizes the four-year bachelor’s program in chemical engineering in the Department of Chemistry and Chemical Engineering in the Towne Scientific School.

-1906: The Towne Building (pictured above) is dedicated.
+1906: The Towne Building (pictured right) is dedicated.
 At the time of its dedication, it is regarded as the finest engineering building in the nation.

 1930s: Inauguration of a graduate program in chemical engineering leading to a Ph.D.